 The complex comprised domestic quarters, public reception rooms, shrines, workshops, treasuries and storerooms, all flanking a paved central courtyard.

-The ruins of Knossos were unearthed in 1900 by the British archaeologist Sir Arthur Evans (1851–1941).
+The ruins of Knossos were unearthed in 1900 by British archaeologist Sir Arthur Evans (1851–1941).
 Evans was so enthralled by his discovery that he spent 35 years and £250,000 of his own money excavating and reconstructing sections of the palace.
-Although controversial in expert circles, his reconstructions help casual visitors visualise what the palace might have looked it in its heyday.
+Although controversial in expert circles, his reconstructions help casual visitors conceive of what the palace might have looked like in its heyday.

 The first treasure to be unearthed in the flat-topped mound called Kefala was a fresco of a Minoan man, followed by the discovery of the Throne Room.
 The archaeological world was stunned that a civilisation of this maturity and sophistication had existed in Europe at the same time as the great pharaohs of Egypt.
 The Minoans’ highly sophisticated society is further revealed by details like the advanced drainage system and the clever placement of rooms in relation to passages, light wells, porches and verandahs that kept rooms cool in summer and warm in winter.